 Seeks to overcome hunger by collecting and redistributing food to emergency pantries and on-site feeding agencies throughout Hays County.
 Serves as a clearinghouse for surplus food.

 San Marcos Consolidated Independent School District

-- Campus Contacts - Many campuses need tutors, ESL teachers and mentors for their students.
+- Campus Contacts - Many campuses need tutors, mentors and volunteers for their students.
 Contact the schools directly for more information.